-- The notification of an "Emergency Activation" from the Chancellor or appointed representative/designee. - Authorization of the USEM Coordinator as necessary.
+- The notification of an "Emergency Activation" from the Chancellor or appointed representative/designee - Authorization of the USEM Coordinator as necessary

 During the impact of a disaster, law enforcement personnel will keep the appropriate administration informed of the scope of the damage and areas being affected.
 Law enforcement personnel involved in critical incidents become disorder managers, where prompt capacity to adapt, plan, and react, with or without the presence of agency management, is necessary.
-With this in mind A-State and its police department is adopting an ICS for operations management.
+With this in mind A-State and its police department are adopting an Incident Command System (ICS) for operations management.